MonochromeCMS/Monochrome/README.md

 ```
 /*    /index.html   200
 ```
-- Drag an drop the `dist` folder on the Netlify dashboard
+- Drag and drop the `dist` folder on the Netlify dashboard
 - This will give you a Netlify URL, change it to your liking and update the .env file to the new domain name.
 - Build the app again, recreate the `_redirects` file if needed and publish it again in Netlify.